vidyanand/time-tracker/README.md

-## Ferris 3 Example

-A complete project using [Ferris 3](http://ferrisframework.org) on Google App Engine.
+A time-tracker app build on Google App Engine, build on example at https://github.com/jonparrott/Ferris-3-Example.git.

 This project consists of a two pieces:
 1. The *backend* powered by Ferris 3 and Google Cloud Endpoints.